isfegu/musket/README.md

 ### LinkedIn

-Before send a URL to LinkedIn destination you must:
+Before sending a URL to LinkedIn destination you must:

 1. Create a [LinkedIn Application](https://www.linkedin.com/developers) with the _Share on LinkedIn_ and _Sign In with LinkedIn using OpenID Connect_ products added to the application.
 2. Create an [access token](https://www.linkedin.com/developers/tools/oauth) with the _email_, _openid_, _profile_, _w_member_social_ permissions.